-1. Background and Context
+1. Background

-The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
+- 1. The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
 The Programme was launched in 2008 and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP), referred to as the participating UN Organizations.
-The UN-REDD Programme supports nationally-led REDD+ processes and promotes the informed and meaningful involvement of all stakeholders, including Indigenous Peoples and other forest-dependent communities, in national and international REDD+ implementation.
+The UN-REDD Programme supports nationally-led REDD+ processes and promotes the informed and meaningful involvement of all stakeholders, including Indigenous Peoples and other forest-dependent communities, in national and international REDD+ implementation. - 2.
 The Programme supports national REDD+ readiness efforts in 46 partner countries, spanning Africa, Asia-Pacific and Latin America, in two ways: (i) direct support to the design and implementation of UN-REDD National Programmes; and (ii) complementary support to national REDD+ action through common approaches, analyses, methodologies, tools, data and best practices developed through the Global Programme.
-In accordance to the objectives established in the UN-REDD Strategy 2011-2015, from 2011 the support provided within the Global Programme is threefold - International Support Functions, Country Specific Support, and the work of the Secretariat, as outlined in the "Support to National REDD+ Action- Global Programme Framework Document 2011-2015"
+In accordance to the objectives established in the UN-REDD Strategy 2011-2015, from 2011 the support provided within the Global Programme is threefold International Support Functions, Country Specific Support, and the work of the Secretariat, as outlined in the "Support to National REDD+ Action- Global Programme Framework Document 2011-2015" - 3.
 Over the past four years, the UN-REDD Programme has grown from supporting nine initial pilot countries, to the current 46 partner countries.
 Many changes have taken place, both externally and within the Programme.
-As the REDD+ landscape and countries' needs evolve, the Programme will need to review its objectives and ensure it is meeting the needs of countries as they gradually move beyond the Quick Start and initial readiness phase.
+As the REDD+ landscape and countries' needs evolve, the Programme will need to review its objectives and ensure it is meeting the needs of countries as they gradually move beyond the Quick Start and initial readiness phase. - 4.
 As such, it is time to take stock.
-At the ninth Policy Board meeting in Brazzaville 26-27 October 2012, the Board requested an external evaluation of the UN-REDD Programme be undertaken in 2013, and requested the Secretariat propose a work-plan and process to the Policy Board inter-sessionally.
+At the ninth Policy Board meeting in Brazzaville 26-27 October 2012, the Board requested an external evaluation of the UN-REDD Programme be undertaken in 2013, and requested the Secretariat propose a work-plan and process to the Policy Board intersessionally.
 These terms of reference (ToR) have also been developed in response to that request.
+They were presented and discussed at the tenth Policy Board meeting in Lombok, Indonesia 25-28 June 2013.